 If great artists went into this issue and began leading the way, so much good could happen over night.

-To round off on a more positive note, it’s great to see what Julie’s Bicycle has been able to push through in the arts sector in the United Kingsom.
+It’s great to see what Julie’s Bicycle has been able to push through in the arts sector in the United Kingsom.
 These are the kind of initiatives arts sectors all over the world can take inspiration from.

 It is time to stand up for our children and grandchildren and get into the fight.

-» I’ve collected a few ideas to artists and arts institutions about how to get active on
+» I’ve collected a few ideas to artists and arts institutions about how to get active on this page.

 Climate Message from Warren Senders, teacher and performer of Indian classical music – Massachusetts, USA

 No stable climate – no music.
 It’s as simple as that

 It is time for musicians to speak out about climate change

 “The Climate Message” is an advocacy project aimed at making it easier for musicians and performers to speak out on climate change in their public appearances.

 “No stable climate – no music.
 It’s as simple as that.
 Thank you!
 And now, our next song is….”